ScenicFramework/scenic/.github/CONTRIBUTING.md

 ## Feature requests

+Feature requests are welcome and should be currently be discussed as an issue in github.
+This will change to either a topic in Elixir forum or a mail-list soon.

-Feature requests are welcome and should be discussed on [the phoenix-core mailing list](http://groups.google.com/group/phoenix-core).
-But take a moment to find out whether your idea fits with the scope and aims of the project.
+Before you make a request however, pleaes take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the community of the merits of this feature.
 Please provide as much detail and context as possible.